All posts

 These are adjacent problems but distinct ones.

-The Bumble platform's safety features — verified profiles, women-message-first in female-male connections — provide some protection in a context (meeting strangers from the internet) where safety concerns are legitimate.
+The Bumble platform's safety features — verified profiles, women-message-first in female-male connections — provide some protection in a context where safety concerns are legitimate.

 The Mutual Handshake model means connections only happen with mutual interest — no one receives unsolicited contact.
 The Ephemeral Profile model means your event activity doesn't accumulate into a permanent social media profile.